Precision-Agriculture/scarecro/README.md

 * __Address Configurations__: What information, if any, does an address need to include in its "additional_info" section to tie a message the carrier receives to a specific address, or to listen on that address in the first place?
 For example, for an mqtt carrier, this might be the sensor-specific mqtt topic.
 For a database carrier, this might be the database table name the address is tied to.

 ## Writing a New Handler
+A handler class needs the following:
+* a class definition with an init function and one or more process functions
+* a return object function, similar to the carrier function with returns an instance of the handler class.

+### The init function
+The init function for the handler takes the following arguments
+* __config__: The handler specific config dictionary
+* __send_addresses__: A dictionary of send function addresses, the same as for carriers
+* __receive_addresses__: A dictionary of receive addresses, the same as for carriers
+* __message_configs__: A dictionary of message configurations, the same as for carriers.

+The handler may or may not need to use this information.

+### One or more process functions.
+Each process function can be named anything, but will receive two arguments:
+* __message_type__: The type of message
+* __messages__: A list of messages to process

+The function may or may not use the addresses to tie processing information together.

+The processing functions should return a list of processed messages

+### Return object function
+This follow this same format as for carriers.
+For example, for the KKM_K6P handler, it looks like:

+    def return_object(config={}, send_addresses={}, receive_addresses={}, message_configs={}):
+        return KKM_K6P(config=config, send_addresses=send_addresses, receive_addresses=receive_addresses, message_configs=message_configs)

 ### Documenting a New Handler
+Handler documentation should include:
+* What init information should be included in the specific handler initialization
+* What address-specific information should be included in the address, if any.
+* What functions can be used as processing functions and the circumstances each should be used in.
+Include any envelope overrides, if necessary.

 ## Writing a New Task
+TODO

 ### Documenting a New Task
+TODO

 ## Currently implemented
 ### Currently implemented carriers
+* 433 MHz: receive-always
+* MQTT: receive-always, receive-numeric, send-numeric
+* BLE (in progress) - receive-always, receive-numeric

+### Currently implmented handlers
+* kkm_k6p: process function
+* renogy_solar_charger: process function